Universefei/podofomemo/doc/Document.md

 **Document-related Class Hierarchy**
 ![document.png](https://raw.github.com/Universefei/podofomemo/master/doc/feifigure/Document.png)

 **NB:**
 - PdfDocument is the core interface for working  with PDF documents.
-  - PdfMemDocument is the core class for reading and manipulating PDF file and Writing them back to disk
+- PdfMemDocument is the core class for reading and manipulating PDF file and Writing them back to disk.
 - PdfStreamedDocument is the perferred class for creating new Pdf documents

-**PdfDocument**
+## PdfDocument

 PdfDocument is the core interface for working with PDF documents.